-- 1. Press the Mode key until the Set Temperature and Backup indicators light. - 2.
-Press the up or down arrow key until the desired BUS set point is displayed. - 3.
+- 1. Press Mode key until the Settings indicator light. - 2.
+Press right arrow until "BACKUP = -XX" displays in message center. - 3.
+Press up or down arrow key until desired BUS set point is displayed. - 3.
 Press Enter to save the setting. - 4.
-Press the Mode key until the Run indicator lights for Run mode.
+Press the Mode key until the Run indicator lights, or press the right or left arrow to go to the next or previous parameter.